113ll3/Ibmclouddocscli/idt/commands.md

 You can view the URL to which your app is deployed through the `view` command.
 Run this command in the root directory of the app you want to view.
 The `view` command also opens the URL in your default browser.

-For apps deployed to {{site.data.keyword.cloud_notm}} Foundry, the URL consists of the app's host name and the app's domain.
+For apps that are deployed to {{site.data.keyword.cloud_notm}} Foundry, the URL consists of the app's hostname and the app's domain.

-For apps deployed to {{site.data.keyword.containerlong_notm}}, the URL consists of the IP address of the node it is deployed to, and the public port.
+For apps that are deployed to {{site.data.keyword.containerlong_notm}}, the URL consists of the IP address of the node it is deployed to, and the public port.
 If the command determines that the app was deployed to Kubernetes, the CLI tool prompts for confirmation.
 If you specify that the app wasn't deployed to Kubernetes, then the {{site.data.keyword.cloud_notm}} Foundry URL is shown.
 If you expected the command to show the URL for a Kubernetes-deployed app, ensure that the `cli-config.yml` contains an entry for `chart-path` or supply it through command line as shown [here](#chart-path).

 Run the following command from the app directory to view your app:
 ```